mapme-initiative/mapme.biodiversity/README.md

 programming language R. The package allows for the analysis of global biodiversity portfolios with a thousand or millions of AOIs which is normally only possible on dedicated platforms such as the Google Earth Engine.
-It provides the possibility to e.g. analyze the World Database of Protected Areas (WDPA) for a number of relevant indicators.
+It provides the possibility to e.g. analyse the World Database of Protected Areas (WDPA) for a number of relevant indicators.
 The primary use case of this package is to support scientific analysis and data science for individuals and organizations who seek to preserve the